 There are administrative and civil actions against teens and young adults that can also impact their future.
 Even without a criminal conviction, a young life can be derailed by an expulsion or disciplinary action.
 Fortunately, a school and teen law attorney can help fight back to protect the rights of students.
 A school policy forbidding bullying may rely on ambiguous language that infringes on the legal rights of a student.
 A disciplinary review board of sexual misconduct based on Title IX policy can endanger a student’s future without providing sufficient legal protections.

-If you need experienced and aggressive legal counsel, please contact Berry Law Firm at 402-817-6550 to discuss your situation.
+If you need experienced and aggressive legal counsel, please contact Berry Law at 402-466-8444 to discuss your situation.